jonathan-odonnell/milestone-project-4/testing.md

 ## Home page

-1. Verify that the hero image carousel includes 3 items, with each containing a holiday package's image, price, duration and a explore now button.
+1. Verify that the hero image carousel includes 3 items, with each containing a holiday's image, price, duration and a explore now button.

     - Outcome: Pass